 You will be eligible for annual leave during the 25-week programme, in accordance with Deloitte’s holiday policy and procedures.
 In the past, a number of our returners have arranged this to coincide with school holidays.

 When do I start?

-The programme starts on 18 September 2017 – after schools go back – and typically lasts 20 weeks.
-Although for some roles, where projects last longer, this may be extended to 25 weeks.
+This year’s programme starts on 17 September 2018 – after schools go back – and lasts for 25 weeks.

 Following the success of our Return to Work programme in 2017, we are delighted to be introducing a second start date on 21 January 2019 for selected roles.

 What support is available when I join the firm?

 From the minute you join, you’ll have a huge amount of support around you.
 Not only do you have your fellow returners who are in exactly the same boat as you, you are also supported by a Buddy, line manager (for your day-to-day work), coach and your sponsoring partner.
 As part of the programme you’ll also receive group coaching.
 This is run by external coaches who also facilitate our award-winning Working Parents Transition Programme.

 We have ten diversity networks including, for example; Working Families, where working parents can give you support and advice.
 You’ll also benefit from our firm-wide support including Emergency Backup Care provision should you need it, and day-to-day support like Mental Health Champions, our Advice Line (Employee Assistance Programme) and Respect & Inclusion Advisors.